ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 ### *class* compolyx.SolidModel(graph, obj, parent=None)

-Solid Model class
+Solid Model class.

 <a id="compolyx.SolidModel.active"></a>

 #### *property* active

-Solid-Model active
+Solid-Model active.

 <a id="compolyx.SolidModel.add_disable_dropoff_set_on_bottom"></a>

 #### add_disable_dropoff_set_on_bottom(set)

-Add set where the drop-offs on bottom surface are disabled
+Add set where the drop-offs on bottom surface are disabled.

 <a id="compolyx.SolidModel.add_disable_dropoff_set_on_top"></a>

 #### add_disable_dropoff_set_on_top(set)

-Add set where the drop-offs on top surface are disabled
+Add set where the drop-offs on top surface are disabled.

 <a id="compolyx.SolidModel.add_element_set"></a>

 #### add_element_set(element_set)

-Add Element Set to Solid Model
+Add Element Set to Solid Model.

 <a id="compolyx.SolidModel.clear_disable_dropoff_sets_on_bottom"></a>

 #### clear_disable_dropoff_sets_on_bottom()

-Clear sets where the drop-offs on bottom are disabled
+Clear sets where the drop-offs on bottom are disabled.

 <a id="compolyx.SolidModel.clear_disable_dropoff_sets_on_top"></a>

 #### clear_disable_dropoff_sets_on_top()

-Clear sets where the drop-offs on top are disabled
+Clear sets where the drop-offs on top are disabled.

 <a id="compolyx.SolidModel.clear_element_sets"></a>

 #### clear_element_sets()

-Clear Element Sets of Solid Model
+Clear Element Sets of Solid Model.

 <a id="compolyx.SolidModel.clear_generated_data"></a>